gkorpal/gkorpal.github.io/_pages/book-list.md

 ## Algebra ##

-* **Topics in Algebra** by *I. N. Herstein*: For an introduction to group theory.
-Especially for the three different proofs of Sylow's theorems.
+* **Topics in Algebra** by *I. N. Herstein*: For an introduction to group theory, though the notations are a bit outdated.
+Especially see the three different proofs of Sylow's theorems.
 Also has a good selection of exercises.
 * **Linear Algebra** by *Hoffman and Kunze*: Surely there are better books in the market, but I learned from this.
 The first chapter is a bit of a mess with 4x4 and 5x5 matrices.
 * **Abstract Algebra** by *Dummit and Foote*: For an introduction to ring theory, modules over PID, field theory and Galois theory.
 Has lots of solved examples.
 * **Introduction to Commutative Algebra** by *Atiyah and MacDonald*: For those who want to learn commutative algebra for algebraic geometry.
 Really helpful for someone planning to read Hartshorne's "Algebraic Geometry".
 A more gentle introductory book is by N. S. Gopala Krishnan.
+* **Representation Theory of Finite Groups** by *Martin Burrow*:

 ## Analysis ##

 * **Foundations of Analysis** by *E. Landau*: Fantastic short book.
 I learned about Peano axioms from this book.
 Terry Tao's "Analysis I" also starts with a similar discussion.
 * **Introduction to Real Analysis** by *Bartle and Sherbert*: A very nice introduction to epsilon-delta framework.
 Lots of examples and good exercises.
 * **Topology of Metric Spaces** by *Kumaresan*: Discusses various useful inequalitites needed in analysis and helps us see the importance of metric space structure in real analysis.
+Also have a look at the book "The Cauchy-Schwarz Master Class" by J. Michael Steele.
 * **Analysis on Manifolds** by *Munkres*: A very clear introduction to several variable calculus.
 For integrations examples, see books by Tom Apostol (Calculus vol. 1 and 2, and Mathematical Analysis).
+However, most probably the best book for learning this subject is "Vector Calculus, Linear Algebra, and Differential Forms" by Hubbard and Hubbard (unfortunately I had time to read only a few parts of this book).
 * **Lebesgue Integration On Euclidean Space** by *Frank Jones*: An introductory text on mesaure theory.
 If you find this book boring, spend some time on the first three chapters of Folland's "Real Analysis: Modern Techniques and Their Applications".
 * **Functions of One Complex Variable** by *J. B. Conway*: I really like the proofs given in this book, though I feel that it is a tough book for beginners.
 Section III.3 briefly discusses Mobius transformations which is very important.
 There are many better books in the market like the one by Bak and Newman, or Sasane and Sasane.
 * **Introduction to Topology and Modern Analysis** by *G. F. Simmons*: This book should be renamed as "An Introduction to Functional Analysis".